Home > Pillows + Cushions > Decorative > Nautical Stripes + Grommets

 What’s the project everyone suggests when you start sewing?
 “Make a pillow!”
 What’s the number one way to quickly freshen your home décor?
 “Make a pillow!!”
 And, what’s the best way to get chic designer style for a fraction of the price?
 “Make a pillow!!!”
-We put together a series awhile back with our friends from Fairfield Processing to show how easy it is to create the top pillow looks for less.
 They do say imitation is the sincerest form of flattery, and when you can imitate for less plus add your own special spin… all the better.
-We searched the web to find trend-setting luxury pillows from a range of high-end outlets, such as Anthropologie®, Neiman Marcus® and Horchow Home®.
+We searched the web to find trend-setting luxury pillows from a range of high-end outlets, such as Anthropologie®, Neiman Marcus®, and Horchow Home®.
 The options ran from $150 to $2000!
 And not a single one of them couldn’t have been made by you!
 The cool grommets and bold stripes of this nautical style pillow was one of our favorites.

 Sewing Tools You Need